 - Mammogram.
 The American Cancer Society recommends women get regular mammograms starting around age 40 if they want, and strongly recommends all women get yearly mammograms after age 45 regardless of family history.
 Beginning at age 55, you can switch to every other year if there are no ongoing concerns.

 Check with your health insurance provider to see which screenings are covered under preventive care and make the time to add checkups to your busy calendar.
-Taking time for yourself—especially for something as un-fun as health tests—is difficult when you have so many other balls in the air; but trust us, your health is important and you deserve to make it a top priority.
+Taking time for yourself—especially for something like health tests—is difficult when you have so many other balls in the air; but your health is important and you deserve to make it a top priority.